Goodreads Summary: What if the end of the world was just the beginning?

 Some of the wording seemed very off to me, especially in the scenes with Alice.
 The dialect in her portion of the story struck me as forced.
 Honestly, if I saw the phrase "Now you see it, and now you don't" one more time I was going to stop reading.
 Alice also seemed robotic to me.
 She just didn't resonate with me and seemed emotionless.
 Carter did to some extent, but I was a little more forgiving of that since he was the one who was brought up by the community.

 Some of the formattings were off (unnecessary spacing, and inconsistency in spacing paragraphs).
 There were some misspelled words, and at times, it seemed like words that should be there weren't.
-It also seemed like at times that necessary paragraphs were taken out altogether.
+It also looked like at times that necessary paragraphs were taken out altogether.
 I often found myself reading, and then having to reread because it felt like I missed something, especially the closer to the end it got.
 I think at one point in time there was a character mentioned randomly that I don't remember being in the rest of the book.

 Despite the issues I had with the book, I found it to be interesting.
 The interest level did start to fade for me towards the middle-to-end of the book but picked up again in the last two chapters.
 When the next one comes out, I'll probably give it a chance.